AmrMAM/FlutterPackage_am_state/README.md

 ```

-### To instantinously excute some code and then refresh states
+### To instantinously excute some code and then refresh states:
 ```Dart

     dataProvider.activeFunction = () {